carpentries-incubator/fair-explainable-ml/episodes/3-model-eval.md

 **Pre-processing** generally modifies the dataset used for learning.
 Techniques in this category include

 * Oversampling/undersampling: instead of training a machine learning model on all of the data,  *undersample* the majority class by removing some of the majority class samples from the dataset in order to have a more balanced dataset.
 Alternatively, *oversample* the minority class by duplicating samples belonging to this group.

-* Reweighting samples: many machine learning models allow for reweighting individual samples, i.e., indicating that misclassifying certain, rarer, samples should be penalized more severely in the loss function.
-In the code example, we show how to reweight samples using AIF360's [Reweighting](https://aif360.readthedocs.io/en/latest/modules/generated/aif360.algorithms.preprocessing.Reweighing.html) function.

-* Sophisticated: use a generative adversarial network (GAN) to generate additional data corresponding to the minority class.
+* Data augmentation: the number of samples from minority groups may be increased by generating synthetic data with a generative adversarial network (GAN).
 We won't cover this method in this workshop (using a GAN can be more computationally expensive than other techniques).
 If you're interested, you can learn more about this method from the paper [Inclusive GAN: Improving Data and Minority Coverage in Generative Models](https://link.springer.com/chapter/10.1007/978-3-030-58542-6_23).

+* Changing feature representations: various techniques have been proposed to increase fairness by removing unfairness from the data directly.
+To do so, the data is converted into an alternate representation so that differences between demographic groups are minimized, yet enough information is maintained in order to be able to learn a model that performs well.
+An advantage of this method is that it is model-agnostic, however, a challenge is it reduces the interpretability of interpretable models and makes post-hoc explainability less meaningful for black-box models.

 :::::::::::::::::::::::::::::::::::::: challenge